 Hubble Deep Field South--Multiple Windows on the Universe

-Depicts: Part of the Hubble Deep Field South
+Depicts: A part of Hubble Deep Field South

 Copyright: R. Williams (STScI), the HDF-S Team, and NASA